Code-the-Dream-School/python-essentials-v1/assignments/11AdvancedDataVisualizations.md

 # Assignment 11: Advanced Data Visualization

-This assignment is to be created in the `assignment11` folder of your `python_homework` directory.
-Be sure you create an `assignment11` branch before you start this work.
+This assignment is to be created in the `assignment11` folder of your `python_assignment11` directory which is a separate repository.
+Continue to work in the ``assignment11`` branch.

 ---